5 Important Functions of Operating System Explained

 2. Device Management

-Operating systems provide essential functions for managing devices connected to a computer.
+OS can also function to manage devices connected to your computer.
 These functions include allocating memory, processing input and output requests, and managing storage devices.
 These devices could be a keyboard, mouse, printer, or any other device you may have connected.

 An operating system will provide options for managing each device's behaviour.
 For example, you can set up your keyboard to type in a specific language or make the mouse move only one screen at a time.